miraliumre/gsm/README.md

-# 📶 GSM (2G) network with LimeSDR and Osmocom
+# 📶 GSM (2G) Network with LimeSDR and Osmocom

-> **⚠️ Warning:** Setting up a GSM network involves the utilization of specific
+> **⚠️ Warning:** Setting up a GSM network involves using
-> frequencies that are generally heavily regulated.
+> frequencies that are, in general, heavily regulated.
 In most jurisdictions,
 > transmitting on these frequencies without proper authorization is against the
 > law and subject to severe penalties.
 >